Public relations tools and activities

 Learn more about social media and your business.

 Regular newsletters can strengthen your personal connections with customers and reflect your business brand and personality.
+A well written newsletter offers information of value to your customers.

 Brochures and catalogues